ahmadluay9/Facial-Recognition-App/README.md

 3. When the 'Login' button is clicked, Streamlit will send a request to the server to retrieve the data requested by the user (`/GET /all_attendance` or `/GET /all_employee`).

+---

+DataOps

+The next step is to create an end-to-end data pipeline that manages the flow of data from the source to a facial recognition system and handles the addition of new users or new faces to the system.
+The pipeline will be built using an orchestration tool like Apache Airflow.
+However, due to computational constraints, it may be necessary to rerun the model_training.ipynb file.